WHU-ZQH/KGAN/readme.md

 ___

 ## News
+6/3/2023

+* Our paper has been accepted by IEEE Transactions on Knowledge and Data Engineering. [paper] (https://ieeexplore.ieee.org/document/10056277)

 26/4/2022

 * [Knowledge graph embeddings](https://drive.google.com/drive/folders/1JFh16NNac5KUHOy4Hd3GKLH6_hghhbHC?usp=sharing) is added.
 Additionally, we update the implementation of KGNN-BERT and ASGCN-BERT.
 The corresponding training code is also updated.